 Make sure this content cheat sheet is connected to the content it references so sellers don’t have to go look for it.
 By matching up the “how to use” with the “what to use” you’ll be helping your reps act smarter and in concert with what buyers want and need to move forward in making a purchase decision.

-Learn how to close the gaps between your buyers and sellers by joining us for our upcoming webinar on August 12th!
+Learn how to close the gaps between your buyers and sellers by watching our recent webinar on rethinking Sales Enablement!